Leberbaum/docs/_posts/2012-09-27-Neither_The_Son.md

     (The first half of the verse clearly connects with Matt 11:28 too!)
-    So this is a more poetic prophetic way of expressing the above texts in which Jesus only passed on the words which His Father had given Him.
+    So this is a more poetic prophetic way of expressing the above texts in which the Lord Jesus only passed on the words which His Father had given Him.

 3. In Mark 13:32, the divine title of "The Son" is joined with the "The